A conservatory roof replacement can transform an existing conservatory into a more comfortable space that will last for many years to come.

-With most of the heat loss escaping up through roofs, the alterations will help, but the roof is only one element of the conservatory.
-Because the remaining structure will still be considered lightweight and possibly over-glazed with windows (more than 25% of floor area) the accepted approach is for them to remain thermally separated from the main house with insulated doors and windows.
+As the remaining structure will still be considered lightweight and possibly over-glazed with windows (more than 25% of floor area) the accepted approach is for them to remain thermally separated from the main house with insulated doors and windows.

 Effectively you will end up with a completion certificate for a replacement conservatory roof.
 This is the same as if you had replaced the roof of an exempt front porch, for example.

-Get the latest news, expert advice and product inspiration straight to your inbox.
+Get the latest news, reviews and product advice straight to your inbox.